-He is currently completing a book on Libya after the rule of Muammar Qadhafi to be published by Farrar, Straus and Giroux.
-His previous book on Sunni-Shi’a relations in Bahrain, Saudi Arabia, and Kuwait, Sectarian Politics in the Gulf: From the Iraq War to the Arab Uprisings (Columbia University Press, 2013), was named a “Best Book on the Middle East” by Foreign Affairs magazine in 2014.
+He is the author of The Burning Shores: Inside the Battle for the New Libya (Farrar, Straus and Giroux, 2018), which the New York Times called “the essential text on the country’s disintegration.”
+His previous book, Sectarian Politics in the Gulf: From the Iraq War to the Arab Uprisings (Columbia University Press, 2013), was named a “Best Book on the Middle East” by Foreign Affairs and Foreign Policy magazines in 2014 and 2013, respectively.

 He holds a doctorate in International Relations from Oxford University and a Master’s in Near Eastern Studies from Princeton University.
 He studied Arabic at Cairo University, the University of Jordan, and the Yemen Language Center in Sana’a.